 Figuring out where to go for specific needs can be confusing, especially at a larger graduate school — but it's worth it to pursue the information you need.
 Knowing who to go to for information is a great place to start if you're a bit lost.
 Departmental secretaries are often a fount of information, as are international student advisers, graduate student government officers, and graduate school staff.

 If you are enrolled in a graduate program, you'll have easy access to all of these resources.
 Establishing rapport with a variety of people who have worked at the university for some time and are knowledgeable about the graduate school and local area can be invaluable.

 Ask the Real Experts at the Graduate School

 Most universities have an office for international students to provide orientation and information about vital services, such as healthcare and health insurance.
 However, sometimes the best source of information in graduate school is other students.
 Talking with the other students in your graduate program may help you realize that your struggles are also faced by other students in a number of graduate programs.
 Your peers may have already dealt with and found solutions to the adjustment concerns typical of graduate student life.

 As far as your downtime goes, seek out activities in which you have experience or competence.
 If you're not sure where to find them, ask other students because they'll provide the best advice about social activities — especially which ones are worthwhile and which ones you might want to avoid.
 And don't forget about your fellow globe trekkers — international students often organize clubs or associations to sponsor social and cultural activities.

-Obviously, graduate school isn't about having a stellar social life (it about graduate programs and their studies), but you do have to have a life outside of your studies.
+Obviously, graduate school isn't about having a stellar social life (it's about graduate programs and their studies), but you do have to have a life outside of your schoolwork.
 While academics should always be your primary focus, utilizing available resources and participating in enjoyable activities may help you keep a healthy perspective on the graduate experience and relieve your stress.